sassanix/BIAHHCONFIG/README.md

   - BaseCompat.ini now includes revised thresholds for CPU speed, memory, and a dedicated entry for the RTX 3090 (Device ID 0x2204), please add your own by using Gpu-Z.

 - **Enhanced Loading Performanc:**
- -Optimized asset streaming settings minimize load times by fully utilizing modern NVMe drives and SSD storage.
+  - Optimized asset streaming settings minimize load times by fully utilizing modern NVMe drives and SSD storage.

 ---